 The Squish GUI Test Automation Tool makes it easy to test applications across a range of platforms.
 Its support for Qt is excellent.

 Testing user interfaces before your applications are released is more essential than ever.
 People have come to expect a seamless cross-platform experience from their mobile, desktop, web and embedded applications.
-With applications often running in places like factories, cars and even kitchens, there’s a safety aspect to testing too.
+With applications often running in factories, cars and even kitchens, there’s a safety aspect to testing too.

-But testing user interfaces can be complicated, frustrating and time consuming.
+But testing user interfaces can be complicated, frustrating and time-consuming.

-This is why several thousand companies across dozens of industries have turned to automating their tests with Squish from froglogic, a company acquired by Qt in 2021.
+This is why several thousand companies across dozens of industries have turned to automate their tests with Squish from froglogic, a company acquired by Qt in 2021.
 Squish allows you to run functional regression and system tests across multiple platforms – without needing to modify the code.

 Test apps for desktop, mobile, embedded and more